paralevel/safari-always-right-tab/README.md

 ***For blank tabs***
 ###

-The previous settings don’t apply to new _blank_ tabs unfortunately – although there‘s a “WBSNewBlankTabPositionAppliesToAllBlankTabsPreferenceKey” setting, enabling it doesn’t change the default behavior, even when also enabling the related “WBSTabOrderManagerSuppressRelatingNewBlankTabsPreferenceKey” setting – but you can instead use the following workaround:
+Since the previous settings don’t apply to new _blank_ tabs, use following workaround (there‘s actually also a “WBSNewBlankTabPositionAppliesToAllBlankTabsPreferenceKey” setting, but enabling it doesn’t seem to do anything, even when also enabling the related “WBSTabOrderManagerSuppressRelatingNewBlankTabsPreferenceKey” setting):

 1. Download Keyboard Cowboy: https://zenangst.github.io/app/keyboardcowboy/index.html
 2. Install and launch it<br>